 Hyde Park tree plan

-Hyde Park is one of the biggest and most popular parks in the local area.
+Hyde Park is one of Sydney’s most historic and best-loved parks.
 Its beginnings can be traced back to the early 19th century.

 What’s happening to the Hyde Park trees?

 The City is planning to retain most of the trees along Central Avenue longer than originally anticipated, thanks to a new management plan of ongoing monitoring, pruning and selective tree removal to ensure public safety.